501Good/barbarisms/Barbarisms.md

     ## ---
     ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

-P-value is less than 0.05, which means that we cannot assume the homogenity of variances in the different city size groups.
+P-value is less than 0.05, which means that we cannot assume the homogeneity of variances in the different city size groups.

-To check our data for normality, we use the Shapito-Wilk test on the ANOVA residuals.
+To check our data for normality, we use the Shapiro-Wilk test on the ANOVA residuals.

 ``` r
 res.aov <- aov(barbar_frequency ~ status, data = barbar_by_status_detailed)